 Their marketing is deceptive and their income claims are bogus.
 To make things worse, the strict no refunds policy means you’ve got a cat in hell’s chance of getting your money back.

-In my opinion Copy And Paste Ads is a scam of the worst kind – a scam that turns scam victims into scam artists.
+In my opinion Copy And Paste Ads is a scam of the worst kind – a scam that turns scam victims into the scammers themselves.

-Victims waste a huge amount of time and money trying to make this work and get nothing in return when they’d be better off investing that into building a legitimate online income stream and getting results.
+Victims waste a huge amount of time and money trying to make this work and get nothing in return when they’d be better off building a legitimate online business.

 How I Make Money Online